Misophonia is a complex and nuanced disorder.

 I highly recommend reading Oliver Sacks book, The Man Who Mistook His Wife for a Hat for some context.
 It’s a witty, wonderful, highly informative book by one of the world’s most well-regarded neurologists.

 This was a life changing book for me.
 It’s written without any judgement and is a meticulous account of a range of human, neurological differences.
-Sacks doesn’t discuss misophonia (misophonia wasn’t widely known about or understood at the time this book was written) but nonetheless his writing often offer a lightbulb, revelatory moment for many people.
+Sacks doesn’t discuss misophonia (misophonia wasn’t widely known about or understood at the time this book was written) but nonetheless his writing often offers a lightbulb, revelatory moment for many people.

 11) We are all different.
 What might work for one misophone might not work for another